 The waters of restaurant minimum wage can be murky, but this guide is designed to tackle some of the most frequently asked money questions and hopefully make the journey a little more manageable.

 In 2018, 18 states committed to putting minimum wage increases into effect.
-Minimum wage is increasing across the country, but some front of house restaurant staff are concerned that misinformation, or a lack of understanding of how these increases work, has resulted in negative impact on the tips they depend on, according to a survey we conducted.
+The minimum wage is increasing across the country, but some front of house restaurant staff are concerned that misinformation, or a lack of understanding of how these increases work, has resulted in a negative impact on the tips they depend on, according to a survey we conducted.